Wordless Wednesday: Good idea! April 16, 2014Posted by mareserinitatis in photography.

 Preheat the oven to 350ºF.

-While waiting for the carrots to rehydrate, add the following dry ingredients in a large mixing bowl: potato starch, tapioca flour, sweet rice flour, white rice flour, brown sugar, baking powder, cinnamon, nutmeg, ginger, and salt.
+While waiting for the carrots to rehydrate, add the following dry ingredients in a large mixing bowl: potato starch, tapioca flour, sweet rice flour, white rice flour, brown sugar, baking powder and soda, cinnamon, nutmeg, ginger, and salt.
 Combine thoroughly.

 Before you take the next step, get your muffin pan ready.
 I generally like to use foil muffin papers for these as they seem to soak through paper liners.
 I also suspect the foil liners do a better job of baking the muffins evenly.

-Add the coconut oil and vanilla extract to the food processor and run again.
+Add the coconut oil, vanilla extract, and lemon juice to the food processor and run again.
 Add contents of the food processor to the bowl of dry ingredients and combine thoroughly.
 I usually just use a large spoon to do this as the mixture seems awfully thick for a mixer.
 Divide batter evenly between muffin liners.

 If you’re using the cream cheese (mixture), add about 2 tsp. to each muffin.
 Make sure to press it down into the batter a bit.
 I don’t recommend making divots in the muffins as it seems to create big air bubbles.